ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-list-view.markdown

 **1**. **Index name and type**

-   * `Name` - e.g. In the above example the index name is: 'Cities/Details'.
+   * `Name` - e.g. In the above example the index name is: 'NamesIndex'.
    * `Type` - This is the [Index Type](../../../studio/database/indexes/indexes-overview#indexes-types)
      Can be: Map | Map-Reduce | Auto Map | Auto Map-Reduce